40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: League of United Latin American Citizens

 Requirements: Must be a resident of California, Florida, Missouri, New Mexico, New York, Ohio, or Texas, enrolled full-time at an accredited college or university, with a GPA of 3.0 on a 4.0 scale.
-Please visit the scholarship website for more information.

 The Macy’s Emergency Scholarship Fund awards students who are facing economic hardship and immediate monetary need.
 Emergency financial need may include but is not limited to a change in family income, job loss, burglary, or natural disaster.